ErikMuir/NFTickets/README.md

   - Hedera JavaScript SDK
   - HashConnect

-## Technical Limitations

-This can't really ever achieve widespread adoption until Hedera gets its act together and implements zero-downtime deployments.
-Could you imagine what a mess it would be if Hedera decided to do an upgrade right as thousands of people were simultaneously trying to enter a venue for a concert?

 ## Revenue Model

 Revenue can be collected by the dApp through one or more of these methods: